 The Art of Wallet Washing

 Passing the empty Paulaner Biergarten the yellow tower of the brewery comes into view below us.
-Emblazoned on the tower is the Paulaner monks head, and the axe of their sister company Hacker-Pschorr.
-These companies are two of the so called ‘Big Six’ which dominate Munich’s multi-million euro brewing industry.
+Emblazoned on the tower is the Paulaner monks' head, and the axe of their sister company Hacker-Pschorr.
+These companies are two of the so called ‘Big Six’, which dominate Munich’s multi-million euro brewing industry.
 These days they’re both massive operations, a long way from their traditional origins of centuries ago.
 Nevertheless I find the rich smell of yeast, hops and barley bubbling away has a way of warming the heart.
 It seems my daughter does too, as her indignant hollering soon subsides into sleepy gurgles.

-After about ten minutes we reach Reichenbachbrücke, a bridge crossing the Isar river.
+After about ten minutes, we reach Reichenbachbrücke, a bridge crossing the Isar river.
 Flowing from the Alps in the south to the Danube in the east, the river has been used as a means of transporting wares since prehistoric times.
 The Romans built bridges across it, extending their trade routes and influence north.
 The people they encountered here were probably pagan Celts called the Boii.
-As with other parts of Europe, paganism was eventually replaced with christianity, and the local traditions hijacked by the church.
-Seen through the skeletal trees to our left is the brooding castle-like form of the double-towered Maximilians Kirche, staking the church’s claim in no uncertain terms on the rivers banks.
-The water rushing beneath our feet is the colour of storm-clouds today and carries with it a snarling wind.
-We hurry along the bridge taunted by the call of crows.
+As with other parts of Europe, paganism was eventually replaced with Christianity, and the local traditions hijacked by the church.
+Seen through the skeletal trees to our left is the brooding castle-like form of the double-towered Maximilians Kirche, staking the church’s claim in no uncertain terms on the river's banks.
+The water rushing beneath our feet is the colour of storm clouds today and carries with it a snarling wind.
+We hurry along the bridge, taunted by the call of crows.

 Across the river and we are in the trendy Glockenbach quarter.
-Today, being a Feiertag or public holiday the boutique stores and cafes around us are closed.
-The streets all but devoid of the usual bearded and bespectacled bohemians.
+Today, being a Feiertag or public holiday, the boutique stores and cafes around us are closed.
+The streets are all but devoid of the usual bearded and bespectacled bohemians.
 It seems in Bavaria even hipsters aren’t above taking days off.

 Crossing Gärtnerplatz, I start to wonder if we’re the only people who left the house today.
 The often bustling space is almost devoid of life.
 In summer, students will laze in groups on the grass, acoustic guitars, bicycles and beer bottles scattered around them.
-Today though, our only company is a dishevelled old man with a bulbous purple nose.
-He’s sitting on a bench with a tetra-pak of red wine in his gloved hands.
+Today, though, our only company is a dishevelled old man with a bulbous purple nose.
+He’s sitting on a bench with a Tetra Pak of red wine in his gloved hands.
 He nods, mumbling in our direction as if giving us permission to pass.

 Beside the Fischbrunnen a small crowd is gathered around the fountain.
 A nearby Hacker-Pschorr beer stall has been set up.
 Yes, it’s 11am but this is Bavaria where they literally drink beer for breakfast.
 In Munich there’s always someone ready to cash in on tradition, and beer of course is a sure-fire way to make a buck or two.
 Beer and… farm animals, as it turns out.
 At least that is the hope of the old man in lederhosen, checkered shirt and a forest green woollen jacket standing beside his bicycle on which a large white goose is perched.
 As we arrive a tourist, terror slowly seeping into her smile, poses for a picture beside the giant glaring bird.
 I withdraw my wallet, making eye contact with neither man nor goose.
 On the opposite side of the fountain, a television crew are packing up their equipment, probably after filming the city’s Mayor washing the treasury bag which he does every year.
 Removing the cards and the few notes and coins from my own wallet I plunge it into the frigid waters and swish it around a little, trying to look like I know what I’m doing.